 I'd like this too.
 Some people put a special boot manager in the MBR and/or another partition, which will basically "chainload" to the second stage loaders in each partion.
 If we overwrite the MBR we make it hard to get to the other operating systems that might have been selectable via the original MBR.

 For comparison, Ubuntu lets you choose whether to install grub in the MBR, or as the second stage loader, or not at all.

-Updated by Olivier Pinard almost 9 years ago
+Updated by Olivier Pinard about 9 years ago

 Thx ! _